 A read(2) of the page data file descriptor returns structured page data and atomically clears the page data maintained for the file by the system.
 That is to say, each read returns data collected since the last read; the first read returns data collected since the file was opened.
 When the call completes, the read buffer contains the following structure as its header and thereafter contains a number of section header structures and associated byte arrays that must be accessed by walking linearly through the buffer.

 '''

 typedef struct prpageheader {

 timestruc_t pr_tstamp; / real time stamp, time of read() /

-ulong t pr nmap; / number of address space mappings /
+} prpageheader t;

 '''

-The header is followed by pr\nmap prasmap structures and associated data arrays.
+The header is followed by pr nmap prasmap structures and associated data arrays.
 The prasmap structure contains the following elements: